 World’s Largest Lesson introduces the Sustainable Development Goals to children and young people everywhere and unites them in action.
 Download lesson plans, comics and other resources on energy to use in your classroom.

 World's Largest Lesson: Energy and the Global Goals for Sustainable Development

-A free, downloadable classroom activity for 8-11 year olds for Geography and Science examining the link between energy and poverty reduction.
-Read more.
+A free, downloadable classroom activity for 8-11 year olds for Geography and Science examining the link between sustainable energy production and poverty reduction.

 The way we create the energy we use has implications for the planet.
 Energy generation is a significant contributor to climate change, causing 60% of total global greenhouse gas emissions, according to the United Nations.